-Narara Ecovillage has a Board of Directors that are elected by the membership.
+Narara Ecovillage’s Board of Directors are elected by the membership.
 A number of our Directors have been involved in and even on the board for much of the project bringing a huge amount of continuity and project knowledge.

 The current Board consists of:

 - Lincoln De Kalb (Also Head of NEV Power)

 - Verena McLean (the Sociocratically elected Board Member to the steering circle)

 - Grant Ricky (the Sociocratically elected member to the Board)